Dividing lines in unstable theories and subclasses of Baire 1 functions: Dividing lines in model theory and Baire class 1 functions

 This part is mainly expository but is (in our view) very illuminating.
 We point out some parallels between model theoretic dividing lines for first order theories and subclasses of Baire~1 functions, and propose a new thesis.
 For this, we recall some notions and the following well-known theorem of functional analysis.

 If $X$ is a topological space then $C(X)$ denotes the space of bounded continuous functions on $X$.
 A subset $A\subseteq C(X)$ is {\em relatively weakly (pointwise) compact} if it has compact closure in the weak (pointwise) topology on $C(X)$.
-Notice that for a compact space $X$, the weak topology and the pointwise topology on norm-bounded subsets of $C(X)$ are the same.
+Notice that for a compact space $X$, a subset $A$ of $C(X)$ is weakly compact if and only if it is norm-bounded and pointwise compact (cf. \cite[Theorem~462E(ii)]{Fremlin4}).